fcanlnony/emacs-configuration/README.md

 Warning: I using liberation-fonts as my GNU Emacs default fonts
 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 Packing as needed ： all-the-icons company company-box dashboard flycheck indent-guide kaolin-themes mini-modeline neotree projectile rainbow-delimiters smex use-package yasnippet yasnippet-snippets
+---
+If you have clang installed, then you can remove the file .emacs.yasnippet and delete the (load-file "~/.emacs.yasnippet") inside .emacs